-The below performance table provides comparisons representative of Shares over a five year period.
-The performance table shows the total return up to 31 December in each year listed.
+The comparisons in the table below are based on performance of Shares over a five year period and show the total annual return up to 31 December in each year listed.

 There is not a complete five year record for the Company as the Company was launched on 26 March 2021.
-Where data is not available, the table is marked 'N/A'.
+Where data is not available, the table is marked N/A'.

-This performance information shows the post-tax position and is net of charges (subscription and redemption fees) but does not include the effect of any preliminary charge that may be paid on the purchase of an investment and assumes that the investor pays no taxes.
+This performance information is net of subscription and redemption fees but does not include the effect of any preliminary charge that may be paid on the purchase of an investment.